 Division of Business, Engineering, and Information Sciences and Technology Promotion Policy for Non-tenure-line Faculty

 Definition of Academic Ranks (AC21) is The Pennsylvania State University’s policy governing the promotion of non-tenure-line faculty members.
 AC21 is informed by AC23, Penn State’s long-standing Promotion and Tenure Procedures and Regulations.
-Penn State Altoona adopted two sets of guidelines to provide a process for promotion to recognize the cumulative accomplishments and contributions of full-time, fixed-term or standing non-tenure-line faculty members: (1) Guidelines for Promotion of Fixed-Term Faculty to The Second Rank and (2) Guidelines for Promotion of Fixed-Term Faculty to The Third Rank.
+Penn State Altoona adopted two sets of guidelines to provide a process for promotion to recognize the cumulative accomplishments and contributions of full-time non-tenure-line faculty members: (1) Guidelines for Promotion of Non-tenure-line Faculty to The Second Rank and (2) Guidelines for Promotion of Non-tenure-line Faculty to The Third Rank.

 The purpose of this document is to delineate the expectations and standards for the promotion of non-tenure-line faculty members holding appointments in the Division of Business, Engineering and Information Sciences & Technology (the Division).
 This document should be read in the context of the broader procedures and standards of the University and the Altoona College.
 The Division Head should convey a general knowledge about the expectations and standards contained in this document to faculty members under promotion review, especially to faculty members eligible for promotion to the second rank.
 The criteria presented in this document are widely applicable to the variety of disciplines represented by the faculty in the Division.